Dedicated Calculator

 From a user-intent perspective, this is exactly what people searching for a property tax calculator usually want.
 They are not only asking for tax math.
 They are asking whether they can handle the deal financially.

-How Filer Status Changes Property Planning
+How Current Rates Change Property Planning

 Why Total Cost Awareness Improves Property Decisions